What AQ Enables That Could Not Exist Before

 The missing primitive was pre-execution admissibility: a way to make certain state transitions structurally non-executable rather than merely disallowed by policy.

 Adaptive Query enforces constraints as a property of execution itself through confidence-governed admissibility.
 Actions that violate binding constraints cannot occur, while bounded deviation remains attributable and auditable.
+The mechanism is an inference-time admissibility gate that operates inside the generation loop — between inference steps, not on completed output.
+A composite admissibility evaluator integrates signals from integrity state, ethical constraints, capability sufficiency, and environmental conditions into a single execution permission decision at the point of generation.

 This enables safety regimes that do not rely on censorship, alignment theater, or retrospective punishment—capabilities that were not structurally possible in post-hoc governance models.